JeethuSrini/HandTracking/README.md

 ## Instructions for Setting Up the Environment

-To set up the required environment, follow these steps(ensure that your in HandTracking directory(this directory)):
+To set up the required environment, follow these steps:

 1. Create a new Conda environment named `handtracking`:
    ```bash